 If a man or woman rejects God’s wisdom and refuses to obey His laws, there is no way possible that God is able to work with such a one.
 If a person is unwilling to take the very first step by coming to fear God, to reverence, honor, and respect Him and fear to disobey Him, then he or she will remain in rebellion against God [just as Satan and his demons are].
 They will remain as fools and will reject all of God’s wisdom and can go no further.

-If We Keep All of God’s Commandments, We Will Grow in Wisdom
+If We Live by Every Word of God, We Will Grow in God’s Wisdom

 We also read David’s definition of how to have a good understanding of the things of God.
 David was Solomon’s father and Solomon was taught by his father David.
 This too fits right in with the pillar of wisdom that we are studying.